-B4.
-Justification of lump sum costs - For expenditures planned as lump sums under Budget Line 4, sub-line "Consultancy, studies, designs, website development, etc.", each project partner should provide justification for calculation of the amount in English, signed by the legal representative or the authorized person.
-This justification should contain at least:

-- detailed description of the proposed activity; - calculation of the envisaged experts' input, including number and type of experts needed, days/months of involvement and remuneration unit rate.
-Please note that the maximum allowed rates for involvement of experts should respect the rates specified in Budget Line 4, sub-line "Interpreters, lecturers, trainers, experts, moderators, etc."; - detailed description of the expected outcomes from the activity, including information about any printed materials (type, number of copies, number of pages) and calculation of the price; - any other additional information the applicant may find appropriate for justification of the proposed cost.
+- B4.
+Justification of lump sum costs For expenditures planned as lump sums under Budget Line 4, sub-line "Consultancy, studies, designs, website development, etc.", each project partner should provide justification for calculation of the amount in English, signed by the legal representative or the authorized person.
+This justification should contain at least: - detailed description of the proposed activity; - calculation of the envisaged experts' input, including number and type of experts needed, days/months of involvement and remuneration unit rate; - detailed description of the expected outcomes from the activity, including information about any printed materials (type, number of copies, number of pages) and calculation of the price; - any other additional information the applicant may find appropriate for justification of the proposed cost. - B5.
+Technical specifications of supplies For expenditures planned under Budget Line 4, sub-lines "Consumables and materials for events" and "Elaboration, design, translation, etc." (including units, unit prices and total price in EUR; in English, signed and stamped by the respective partner).

-In addition to all annexes (A1-A5) and supporting documents (B1-B4), the project proposals that envisage investment activities (regardless of whether the project is "soft" or "investment") must also provide the following supporting documents:
+In addition to all annexes (A1-A6) and supporting documents (B1-B5), the project proposals that envisage investment activities (regardless of whether the project is "soft" or "investment") must also provide the following supporting documents:

-B5.
-Supporting documents concerning INVESTMENT ACTIVITIES ONLY

-B5.1.
-All investment activities have to be performed on municipal or state-owned property:

-- Ownership act or certificate (or other legal document according national legislation) for municipal or state ownership of the tangible assets, which will be subject of works activities together with recent outline/design of the property - issued in the original language and English translation stamped and signed by respective organization as true copy.
-In the case the project envisages the purchase of supplies, which need to be permanently installed, it is necessary to submit an ownership act for municipal or state-owned property as well; - Consent of the owner (Decision of the Council, Board, etc.), clearly stating that the assets are given for free right of use for the purpose of the project at least for 5 years after end of the project - issued in the original language and English translation stamped and signed by respective organization as true copy.
+- B6.
+Supporting documents concerning INVESTMENT ACTIVITIES ONLY - B6.1.
+All investment activities have to be performed on municipal or state-owned property: - Ownership act or certificate (or other legal document according national legislation) for municipal or state ownership of the tangible assets, which will be subject of works activities together with recent outline/design of the property - issued in the original language and English translation stamped and signed by respective organization as true copy.
+In the case the project envisages the purchase of supplies, which need to be permanently installed, it is necessary to submit an ownership act for municipal or state-owned property as well;

+• Consent of the owner (Decision of the Council, Board, etc.), clearly stating that the assets are given for free right of use for the purpose of the project at least for 5 years after end of the project - issued in the original language and English translation stamped and signed by respective organization as true copy.